touying-typ/touying/README.md

 [Touying](https://github.com/touying-typ/touying) (投影 in chinese, /tóuyǐng/, meaning projection) is a powerful and efficient package for creating presentation slides in Typst.
 Partial code is inherited from [Polylux](https://github.com/andreasKroepelin/polylux).
 Therefore, many concepts and APIs remain consistent with Polylux.

-Touying provides an object-oriented programming (OOP) style syntax, allowing the simulation of "global variables" through a global singleton.
-This makes it easy to write themes.
+Touying provides an object-oriented programming (OOP) style syntax, allowing the simulation of "global variables" through a global singleton, which makes it easy to write themes for Touying.
 Touying does not rely on `counter` and `locate` to implement `#pause`, resulting in better performance.

 If you like it, consider [giving a star on GitHub](https://github.com/touying-typ/touying).
 Touying is a community-driven project, feel free to suggest any ideas and contribute.